-If you've deleted your SMS inbox you have to act quick, because the messages are only until the portion of memory on which they are saved is rewritten.
-The longer you wait, the higher the likelihood that deleted text messages, app updates or who-knows-what will be obliterated forever.
-Here's how to recover deleted text messages on Android.
+If you've accidentally deleted all your SMS messages – or even just a single, important message – you need to act fast.
+Lost messages are recoverable, but only until the portion of memory on which they were saved is over-written by an app update, file download or similar.
+So grab your phone and your computer and learn how to recover deleted text messages on Android.

 Tools to recover deleted text messages

-The particular tool you choose will depend on your personal preference, but they basically do the same thing: scan your Android's memory, then identify and recover your ''deleted'' messages.
-They'll all walk you through the process, which is usually only four steps long: connect, scan, preview, recover.
-The process works for other data besides text messages as well.
+Whichever tool you choose, they'll all walk you through the process, which is usually only four steps long: connect, scan, preview, recover (the same process works for other data besides text messages).
 Some programs worth trying out include:

-- Download now: Wondershare Dr. Fone for Android (for Mac or PC)
+- Wondershare Dr. Fone for Android (for Mac or PC)

-- Download now: Coolmuster Android SMS+Contacts Recovery (for Mac or PC)
+- Coolmuster Android SMS+Contacts Recovery (for Mac or PC)

 How to recover lost text messages on Android

-- Download and install the free Wondershare trial, then connect your Android phone to your computer.
+3. Download and install the free Wondershare trial (or another recovery tool of your choice) and connect your Android phone to your computer.

-- Follow the prompts in the recovery program to scan or analyze your Android's memory.
+4. Follow the prompts in the recovery program to identify your device and scan or analyze your Android's memory.

-- Once the process is complete you can browse and preview the deleted and undeleted data on your Android device.
-As long as the particular part of memory on which it was originally stored has not been saved over, you can still retrieve the data.
-This is why it's important to act quickly if you've lost data.
+5. Once the process is complete you can browse and preview both the deleted and undeleted data on your Android device.
+As long as the particular part of memory on which your data was originally stored has not been saved over, you can still retrieve it.
+This is why it's important to act quickly if you've accidentally deleted an SMS.

-- Next, open the 'Messages' folder in the left-hand pane, select the messages you wish to recover, then click 'Recover' at the bottom right to put them back on your device or save them to your computer for safe keeping.
+6. Next, open the Messages folder in the left-hand pane, select the messages you wish to recover and click Recover at the bottom right to put them back on your device or save them to your computer.

-Note: if you want to complete this process without a PC, chances are you will need root access on your device and more than likely a paid recovery app.
-In any case, it's easier and free to use a computer.
+Note: if you want to complete this process without a PC, you will need root access on your device and, more than likely, a paid recovery app.
+Feel free to do it that way if you like, but it's easier (and free) to just use a computer.

 How to never lose a text message again

-- Once you've downloaded and installed SMS Backup & Restore, open the app then tap 'Backup'
+1. Once you've downloaded and installed SMS Backup & Restore, open the app and tap Backup.

-- To restore your backed-up SMS messages, tap Restore on the app's home screen, then on the Restore Backup page you can just tap the backup name in the list to restore it if it's stored locally.
+4. To restore your backed-up SMS messages, tap Restore on the app's home screen, then, on the Restore Backup page, you can just tap the backup name in the list to restore it (if it's stored locally).

-- There are plenty of extra options in SMS Backup & Restore, such as scheduled backups and password protection.
-You can find these by tapping the menu icon at the top right of the app's home screen, then 'Preferences'.
+6. There are plenty of extra options in SMS Backup & Restore, including scheduled backups and password protection.
+You can find these by tapping the overflow menu icon at the top right of the app's home screen, then hit Preferences.

 Have you ever lost your text messages by accident?
 Did you manage to recover them?
-How do you protect your text messages?
+Share your tips and experiences in the comments.